 Bank Cash Hoarding Mutes Inflationary Effects of Fed Stimulus

-There is plenty of good evidence to support theories of market manipulation and large commercial banks rigging moves lower in order to profit on concentrated short positions.
+There is plenty of good evidence to support theories of market manipulation and large commercial banks' rigging moves lower to profit from concentrated short positions.
 But, setting aside manipulation arguments, there is another key metric metals investors should understand.

 The mechanism by which the Fed pushes the cash they print into the broader economy appears to be broken.
 Banks aren't lending.

-Clearly the QE programs have generated wondrous results with regard to bank balance sheets.
+The QE programs have generated wondrous results in bank balance sheets.
 Metals investors may be frustrated, but it is important to recognize the price inflation they expected is merely delayed.
 Banks are unlikely to sit on these excess reserves forever.